This post contains the top new features of LibreOffice 7.4 across Writer, Calc, Impress and other core modules.

 The LibreOffice team improves the famous free and open-source office product with each iteration.
 Perhaps the only stable and well-managed open-source project as a replacement to Microsoft Office.

-The LibreOffice 7.4 version (planned in August), bringing regular updates to core modules including Calc, Writer and Impress with features and enhancements.
+The LibreOffice 7.4 version, bringing regular updates to core modules including Calc, Writer and Impress with features and enhancements.
 Furthermore, in this release, the compatibility with Microsoft Office improved with changes to the core filters and platform updates.

 Before we round up the new features, here’s a tentative schedule for LibreOffice 7.4: